CoSAI — Coalition for Secure AI

 AI Incident Response Framework

-The AI Incident Response Framework v1.0 (originally November 2025, continuously updated) is the first industry-wide AI incident response framework following the NIST lifecycle.
+The AI Incident Response Framework (2025-10-30, continuously updated) is the first industry-wide AI incident response framework following the NIST lifecycle.
 It is the closest thing to an authoritative AI IR playbook, but lacks AI-specific IoCs and forensic procedures.

 Strengths